-Based on the decision rules described in Table 2.4, that is, where the consequences of a pest with respect to one or more criteria are 'E', the overall consequences are estimated to be MODERATE.
+Based on the decision rules described in Table 2.4, that is, where the consequences of a pest with respect to one or more criteria are ' \mathbf{E} ', the overall consequences are estimated to be MODERATE.

-Criterion Estimate and rationale Direct • Plant life or health Impact score: E - Significant at the regional level.
+Criterion Estimate and rationale Direct Direct Plant life or health Impact score: E - Significant at the regional level.
 Alternaria viticola can cause serious drop off of flowers and young fruit.
 Grape production has been seriously damaged in some areas of China.
 Alternaria viticola spread quickly in Hami in Xinjiang, up to 10-30% of vines were infected, leading to a yield reduction of 30-40% (Ma et al. 2004).
 It was also reported to cause 30-50% yield reduction in vineyards in southeast Shandong (Zhu et al. 2006).
-However, incidence may be reduced to 5% in areas with control measures (Liu et al. 1996; Ma et al. 2004; Zhu et al. 2006).
+However, incidence may be reduced to 5% in areas with control measures (Liu et al. 1996; Zhu et al. 2006; Ma et al. 2004).
 Alternaria viticola causes disease on Vitis species (Ma et al. 2004; Zhang 2005b), affecting table grape and wine grape production.
 Table grape production occurs in all Australian states and NT (DPIW Tasmania 1999; Australian Table Grape Association 2008).
 Extensive wine grape plantings are found across the south-eastern quarter of Australia and southwest of WA (Kiri-ganai Research Pty Ltd 2006).
 Annual production of table grapes is about 120 000 t (Australian Table Grape Association 2008).
-In 2008/9 Australia exported 70 000 t of table grapes at prices of between \$2.08/kg to \$3.34/kg (ABS 2009b).
-Dried grape production was 56 139 t in 2008 and was as high as 135 412 t in 2005 (ABS 2009c).
-In 2007/8 the value of the Australian wine produced was \$4.77 billion of which \$2.1 billion was sold locally (ABS 2009c).
+In 2008/9 Australia exported 70 000 t of table grapes at prices of between \$2.08/kg to \$3.34/kg (ABS 2009a).
+Dried grape production was 56 139 t in 2008 and was as high as 135 412 t in 2005 (ABS 2009b).
+In 2007/8 the value of the Australian wine produced was \$4.77 billion of which \$2.1 billion was sold locally (ABS 2009b).
 Other aspects of Impact score: A - Indiscernible at the local level. the environment There are no known direct consequences of this fungus on the natural environment.
 Indirect Eradication, Impact score: D - Significance at the district level. control etc. If A. viticola was introduced to Australia it is unlikely eradication would be attempted as it is likely that spores would have been widely dispersed prior to detection of the incursion.
 Little information on control is available.
 Control of A. viticola would probably involve additional fungicide applications, which would disrupt the existing IDM program and have a cost associated with it.
 Australian vineyards are already managed with cultural methods such as vineyard sanitary measures that would help control this fungus (Nicholas et al. 1994).
 An outbreak of A. viticola may require additional sprays at the flowering stage of growth (Ma et al. 2004; Zhang 2005b; Zhu et al. 2006).
-Incidence may be reduced to 5% in areas with control measures including application of Shajunbao 300 or carbendazim (Liu et al. 1996; Ma et al. 2004; Zhu et al. 2006).
+Incidence may be reduced to 5% in areas with control measures including application of lime sulphur (calcium polysulfide) and Bordeaux mixture at sprouting and Shajunbao 300 (40% carbendazim) prior to flowering (Liu et al. 1996; Zhu et al. 2006; Ma et al. 2004).